Estimating r For each of the following, estimate the value of the... | Channels for Pearson+

 1

 Understand the problem: The goal is to estimate the linear correlation coefficient (r), which measures the strength and direction of the linear relationship between two variables.
-Here, the variables are pulse rates and IQ scores for 50 adults.
+Here, the variables are the average speeds of the cars and the times it took to complete the trip.

-Visualize the data: Create a scatterplot of the paired data (pulse rates on one axis and IQ scores on the other).
-This will help you observe the pattern of the relationship (e.g., positive, negative, or no correlation).
+Recall the properties of the correlation coefficient (r): It ranges from -1 to 1.
+A value close to -1 indicates a strong negative linear relationship, a value close to 1 indicates a strong positive linear relationship, and a value near 0 indicates no linear relationship.

-Assess the direction of the relationship: Look at the scatterplot to determine if the points trend upward (positive correlation), downward (negative correlation), or show no clear trend (no correlation).
+Analyze the relationship between the variables: As the average speed increases, the time taken to complete the trip is expected to decrease.
+This suggests a negative linear relationship between speed and time.

 Verified video answer for a similar problem: